strictdoc-project/strictdoc/docs/sphinx/source/strictdoc_01_user_guide.rst

 - In one terminal window: run server.
 - In another window: check the changes made by the server in the .sdoc files.
 Commit the .sdoc files to Git.

-Note that currently, StrictDoc server maintains in-memory state of a documentation tree, and it does not watch over the changes made in the .sdoc files.
+Note that currently, StrictDoc server maintains an in-memory state of a documentation tree, and it does not watch over the changes made in the .sdoc files.
 If you make a change in an ``.sdoc`` file manually, you have to restart the server in order for your changes to show up in the web user interface.

 The following essential features are still missing and will be worked on in the near future: